-The Ph.D. in Public Administration and Public Policy is a collaborative enterprise between the AUM Department of Political Science and Public Administration and the Auburn University Department of Political Science.
-Students take courses at both campuses and faculty members from each campus serve on a student's committee.
+The Ph.D. in Public Administration and Public Policy is a collaborative enterprise between the AUM Department of Political Science and Public Administration and the Aubum University Department of Political Science.
+Students must take one-third of the credits required for the program at each campus and faculty members from each campus serve on a student's committee.
 The degree is designed for students interested in public administration, public policy, or political science and careers in academics, advocacy, consulting, government, policy analysis, or research.
+Students are required to complete 49 credit hours: 13 courses (39 credit hours) and 10 dissertation hours.

 The curriculum includes five required core courses (Seminar in Public Administration, Seminar in Public Policy, Research Design, Quantitative Methods, and Qualitative Methods).
-Students also take electives to develop a concentration or area of specialization.
-Upon completion of all course work students are eligible to take the comprehensives.
-An oral defense of a dissertation prospectus follows the comprehensives.
+Students also take eight electives to develop a concentration or area of specialization.
+Upon completion of all course work students are eligible to take the comprehensive exam.
+An oral defense of a dissertation prospectus follows the comprehensive exam.
 Successful completion of those steps enables the student to be admitted to doctoral candidacy and thus begin work on the dissertation.
 A student's dissertation committee must comprise no less than four members including at least one faculty member from the AUM Political Science and Public Administration Department and one from the Auburn Political Science Department.
 In addition, per Auburn University's Graduate School rules, there will be one outside reader representing the Graduate School.